nicolaferraro/camel-workshop/doc/circuit-breaker.md

 ## Check the new feature

+We assume that all backend services are still running (start them if they are stopped).

-Stop the *gateway service* and start it again. **You should see some stars below the best item of the catalog**.
+Stop the *gateway service* and start it again in order to apply changes. **If you look at the UI, you should see some stars below the best item of the catalog**.

 Nice, but now **if you stop the recommendation service, the ui wont display the items anymore**.